-Each Scout and leader in camp will be issued at least one wristband that signify their authorized entrance into camp and swimming ability.
+Each Scout and leader in camp will be issued at least one wristband that signifies their authorized entrance into camp and swimming ability.
 The wristbands are required to be worn at all times.
-Individuals without wristbands will be asked to go to the Smith Administration Building.
+Individuals without wristbands will be directed to the Smith Administration Building.